graphdeco-inria/gaussian-splatting/README.md

 ### Installation from Source
 If you cloned with submodules (e.g., using ```--recursive```), the source code for the viewers is found in ```SIBR_viewers```.
 The network viewer runs within the SIBR framework for Image-based Rendering applications.

+Note that if you encounter an error when compiling using gcc-13, try to comment the method `getModeIndice` on line 938 of the file `VideoUtils.hpp`.

 #### Windows
 CMake should take care of your dependencies.
 ```shell